j-schreiber/js-sf-cli-security-audit/messages/org.audit.run.md

 # UserPermClassificationRequiredForPermSets

 The "Permission Sets" policy requires at least userPermissions to be initialised, but none were found at the target directory.

+# error.InvalidConfigFileSchema

+Failed to parse %s: %s.

+# error.InvalidConfigFileSchema.actions

+Verify that your config matches the expected schema.